 Construction.
 Strong to severe groundshaking would be experienced along all three segments of the Upper Reach Pipeline in the event of an earthquake on the faults in the project area.
-Estimated peak ground accelerations (pga) range from 0.5 g to 0.6g for the project area, which is generally associated with strong to severe perceived shaking (felt by human observers) and light to moderately heavy damage (Wald, et al, 1999).
+Estimated peak ground accelerations (pga) range from 0.5 g to 0.6g.
 Strong to severe seismically induced groundshaking could cause damage to project structures resulting in a significant impact.

 It is likely that the project facilities would be subjected to at least one moderate or larger earthquake occurring close enough to produce strong groundshaking in the project area.
-LADWP is conducting geotechnical studies to identify site-specific geologic conditions prior to final design of the pipeline, tunnel, and vaults.
-The design-level geotechnical investigation will include site-specific seismic analyses to evaluate the peak ground accelerations for design of project components structures (buried shafts and vaults, equipment foundations and anchorage, and above ground structures).
-Implementation of this standard design practice will fulfill the requirement outlined by revised Mitigation Measure GEO-1 (originally identified in the Initial Study) and would reduce this impact to a less-than-significant level and no additional mitigation measure is required.
-(Refer to Appendix F, Comment Set D, Response D-22, for a description of the changes made to this mitigation measure since publication in the Initial Study.)
+LADWP is conducting geotechnical studies to identify site-specific geologic conditions prior to final design of the pipeline, tunnel and vaults.
+The design-level geotechnical investigation will include site-specific seismic analyses to evaluate the peak ground accelerations for design of project components.
+Implementation of this standard design practice will fulfill the requirement outlined by Mitigation Measure GEO-1 in the Initial Study and would reduce this impact to a less-than-significant level and no mitigation measure is required.